 If you’re planning to head here for just the drinks, the bar area gets really busy.
 Not ideal if you’re short like me because everyone else felt like they were towering over me with their sky-high stilettos.
 Some advice – if you’re dining in the evening, dress to impress.
-It’s a formal dress code so make sure you’re looking glamorous!
+It’s a formal dress code so make sure you’re looking extra special.

 Clos Maggiore, Covent Garden

 A restaurant after my own heart.
 Look at that romantic atmosphere, the ceiling is adorned with fairy lights, white cherry blossoms, a roaring fireplace – it’s absolutely beautiful!
 It’s been dubbed as ‘World’s Most Romantic Restaurant’ and it’s not hard to see why!
 Clos Maggiore serves contemporary French cuisine.
 I haven’t dined here yet but my sister has and she said she loved the setting but not a fan of the food.
 Check out their menu before booking so you’re not disappointed because it’s not the cheapest place to dine either.